jakobdimou/2420-assignment-1/README.md

 ## Generating an SSH key on your local machine
 Creating an SSH key will be necessary to connect to and authenticate a droplet on DigitalOcean.

-As most of you are probably on windows, create a .ssh directory in your home directory if you haven't yet.
+As most of you are probably on Windows, create a .ssh directory in your home directory if you haven't yet.

 To find your home directory you can type the command: